morgans856/bigdata-P2-Scala-Spark-App/README.md

 # bigdata-P2-Scala-Spark-App

 ## Project Description
-CLI Application for generating ecommerce data and performing analysis with Spark SQL, also implementing the Visualization
+CLI Application for generating eCommerce data and performing analysis with Spark SQL, also implementing the Visualization

 ## Technologies Used
 - IntelliJ IDEA version 2022.1.2